De-Panther/unity-webxr-export/Documentation/Getting-Started.md

 In this page, we have a step by step guide on how to build a project from the Sample Scene.

+> [!IMPORTANT]
+> Since version 0.20.0 of WebXR Export, there's no support for Built-in Render Pipeline, use URP.

 ## Let's build some WebXR stuff

-Create a new Unity Project (2019.4.7f1 and up).
+Create a new Unity Project (2020.3.6f1 and up).
 Switch platform to WebGL.

 Import WebXR Export and WebXR Interactions packages from OpenUPM.
 - [WebXR Export ![openupm](https://img.shields.io/npm/v/com.de-panther.webxr?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.de-panther.webxr/)